aws-samples/aws-blockchain-node-runners/lib/bsc/README.md

 # Sample AWS Blockchain Node Runner app for BNB Smart Chain(BSC) Nodes

-BNB Smart Chain, BSC for shot, is a blockchain that supports EVM-compatible smart contracts and protocols.
+BNB Smart Chain (BSC), is a blockchain that supports EVM-compatible smart contracts and protocols.
 It utilizes the [Proof of Stake Authority(PoSA)](https://docs.bnbchain.org/docs/learn/intro#proof-of-staked-authority) consensus mechanism, which is a hybrid consensus mechanism based on a combination of [Proof of Authority (PoA)](https://en.wikipedia.org/wiki/Proof_of_authority) and [Delegated Proof of Stake (DPoS)](https://bitcoinwiki.org/wiki/DPoS).

-This blueprint is designed to assist in deploying a High Availability (HA) BNB Smart Chain (BSC) Fullnode on AWS.
+This blueprint is designed to assist in deploying a single node or a Highly Available (HA) [BNB Smart Chain (BSC) Fullnode](https://docs.bnbchain.org/docs/validator/fullnode/) on AWS.
 It is intended for use in development, testing, or Proof of Concept purposes.
-Learn more information about configuring the [Run A Fullnode on BNB Smart Chain](https://docs.bnbchain.org/docs/validator/fullnode), the following provides detailed information on High Availability deployment settings.

 ## Overview of Deployment Architectures for HA setups